MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

-\textbf{3) Effectiveness of Neighbour Selection:} Finally, we conduct an ablation study to evaluate the effect of the proposed HJ Reachability-based neighbour selection strategy.
-We compare it against two alternative strategies: (1) a distance-based strategy, where each agent selects its two nearest neighbours, and (2) a random strategy, where each agent selects two neighbours uniformly at random within its observation radius.
-All strategies are evaluated on the same $12$-agent environment used in Table~\ref{tab:safety_scaling}.
-As shown in Table~\ref{tab:ablation}, our method consistently achieves higher safety rates and lower costs, indicating that prioritizing neighbours based on the pairwise safety value functions $V_s$ effectively captures the most critical interactions.
-In contrast, the distance-based strategy leads to a myopic neighbour selection, as it ignores safety-critical information (e.g., agents' relative velocities), thereby reducing safety rates and drastically lowering the safe scenario fraction.
-The random selection strategy performs the worst, as it fails to incorporate any information about the surrounding agents.
-These results highlight the necessity of a principled neighbour selection framework that accounts for critical inter-agent interaction information to ensure reliable decentralized multi-agent navigation.
+\textbf{3) Effectiveness of Neighbor Selection:} We conduct an ablation study to evaluate the effect of the proposed HJ Reachability-based neighbor selection strategy against two alternatives: (i) selecting the two nearest neighbors and (ii) randomly selecting two neighbors within an observation radius.
+All methods are tested on the same 12-agent environment used in Table~\ref{tab:safety_scaling}.
+As shown in Table~\ref{tab:ablation}, the proposed neighbor selection strategy achieves the highest safety rates and lowest costs, demonstrating that the pairwise safety value function $V_s$ effectively identifies the most safety-critical interactions.
+In contrast, distance-based selection ignores important dynamic information, such as relative velocities, leading to reduced safety, while random selection performs worst due to the lack of any interaction-aware prioritization.
+These results highlight the necessity of a principled neighbor selection framework that accounts for critical inter-agent interaction information to ensure reliable decentralized multi-agent navigation.